Ryan Hoag: Professional career

+Oakland Raiders

+Hoag was drafted 262nd overall in the NFL draft by the Oakland Raiders in 2003.

 New York Giants

-Hoag signed to the New York Giants' practice squad on November 19, 2003 and was released by New York on May 20, 2004.
+Hoag signed to the New York Giants' practice squad on November 19, 2003, and was released by New York on May 20, 2004.

 Minnesota Vikings

-Hoag was signed by the Minnesota Vikings on June 24, 2004 and spent three weeks of the 2004 season on the active roster in Minnesota, but was not activated for any of those three games.
+Hoag was signed by the Minnesota Vikings on June 24, 2004, and spent three weeks of the 2004 season on the active roster in Minnesota, but was not activated for any of those three games.
 He spent the other 14 weeks on the practice squad before being released on September 3, 2005.
-He signed a third time on April 5, 2006 and was finally released by Minnesota on September 2, 2006.
+He signed a third time on April 5, 2006, and was finally released by Minnesota on September 2, 2006.

 Washington Redskins

-Hoag was signed by Washington to the practice squad on November 22, 2006 and released by Washington on November 28, 2006.
-Hoag re-signed to the Redskins' practice squad on December 27, 2006 and was commissioned to the Berlin Thunder of the now defunct NFL Europa league where his playing opportunities were scarce.
+Hoag was signed by Washington to the practice squad on November 22, 2006, and released by Washington on November 28, 2006.
+Hoag re-signed to the Redskins' practice squad on December 27, 2006, and was commissioned to the Berlin Thunder of the now defunct NFL Europa league where his playing opportunities were scarce.

 In 2007, Hoag spent training camp with the Redskins.
 He was rumored to be a contender for the final 53-man roster, but was released on September 1 as part of the team's final roster cuts.